Allenwang2004/2025_machine_learning/README.md

-# 2025 machine learning
+# NYCU machine learning

-> Assignments and notes
+> Course assignments and notes for maching learning class took in 2025 fall semester.